mosen/puppet-cups/README.md

     puppet module install mosen-cups

-If you are feeling brave, or want to test the version in development you can clone the github repository into your module path.
-There is no guarantee that the most recent source repository will be workable.

-This module provides new types in the form of plugins, so pluginsync must be enabled for every agent in the puppet configuration (usually /etc/puppet/puppet.conf) like this:

-    [agent]
-    pluginsync = true

-Without pluginsync enabled, any manifest with a `printer` resource in it will throw an error.
+You can also clone the source repository into your module path, but be aware that HEAD is sometimes broken.

 ### Examples